Abdul Qadeer Khan: 'Father' of Pakistan's atomic bomb dies at 85 | DW | 10.10.2021

 He lived out of the public eye after his house arrest was lifted in 2009.

 Khan was born into a modest family in Bhopal in British-ruled India in 1936.
-He migrated to Pakistan in 1952, following the country's parition from India in 1947.
+He migrated to Pakistan in 1952, following the country's partition from India in 1947.

 Khan graduated from the University of Karachi with a degree in metallurgy in 1960.
 He then moved to West Germany and Belgium to complete a master's and a doctorate degree, respectively, in metallurgical engineering.